 The Tenth Doctor and Rose.
 Even in their last goodbye, it takes a clone of him to admit his feelings.

 The Eleventh Doctor and River Song have ridiculous levels of UST.
 Which isn't surprising, considering the Timey-Wimey nature of their relationship, it's entirely possible that from River's perspective, they've, ah...resolved it in her past, (and therefore his future).
 Now quite firmly resolved, with only a mild stretch of the imagination regarding River's prison nights.
 Justified in the context of the show in that the two are married.

 At least three cases of one-sided UST have been noted: Martha Jones wanted nothing better than to jump the Doctor's bones in "The Shakespeare Code" when they briefly shared a bed together (for sleeping only) but he'd have none of it.
 In "Flesh and Stone" Amy Pond - experiencing conflicting feelings over her impending marriage - attempts to resolve the UST by seducing the Doctor.
 And Osgood, whose crush on the Doctor - especially the Twelfth - is undisguised, goes so far as to aim a suggestive remark his way in "The Zygon Invasion".
-The Twelfth Doctor at Kate Stewart also exhibit UST when they meet in Series 8 and 9, but both seem oblivious to it.
+The Twelfth Doctor and Kate Stewart also exhibit UST when they meet in Series 8 and 9, but both seem oblivious to it.

 Head Adelle Dewitt and her head of security Laurence Dominic ooze UST during their morally grey power walks.
 At least, until: he was revealed to be a spy.
 She sounds a lot like a jilted lover when chewing him out.

 Topher and Dr. Saunders, at least until the arrival of Bennett.